 The Client List: 4 Types of Clients, Pain Points and How to Deal

 At HMG, we love our wonderful family of clients and customers.
 But, like any large family, there are a few that can, well, drive you a little crazy.
 Throughout my time working at PR, advertising and creative agencies I have noticed a distinctive trend in some of the “problem child” clients that take extra time, energy and effort to work with.
-While there are dozens of categories and sub-categories (I can’t wait to read the comments!), I have done my best to narrow down the 4 most common, and troublesome, types of clients that make Account Managers across the country face-palm almost every day.
+While there are dozens of categories and sub-categories like law of attraction (I can’t wait to read the comments!), I have done my best to narrow down the 4 most common, and troublesome, types of clients that make Account Managers across the country face-palm almost every day.

 1. The Defensive Line